This affordability is HEAVILY subsidized by billionaires who want to destroy institutions for selfish and ideological reasons.

 If you actually ask them, I bet most linguists will say they are not even excellent English (or whichever language they studied the most) teachers.

 Plus, "stochastic parrot" was coined before ChatGPT.
-If linguists really felt that threatened by the time when people's concerns over AI was like "sure it can beat go master but how about league of legends?" you have to admit they did have some special sights, right?
+If linguists really felt that threatened by the time when people's concerns over AI was like "sure it can beat go master but how about league of legends?" you have to admit they did have some special insights, right?

 His central argument has always been that language is too complex and nuanced to be learned simply from exposure.
 Therefore, he concluded, humans must possess an innate, pre-wired "language organ"—a Universal Grammar.